-Division 2 Market Generators and trading right holders
+Division 2 Market Generators, Integrated Resource Providers and trading right holders

-4A.G.3 Market Generators and generator capacity
+4A.G.3 Market Generators, Integrated Resource Providers and production capacity

-- (a) This Part applies to a Market Generator in each region, in so far as its activities relate to any one or more scheduled generating units that are: - (1) classified as a market generating unit under Chapter 2; and - (2) located in that region.
+(a) This Part applies to a Market Generator and Integrated Resource Provider in each region, in so far as its activities relate to any one or more scheduled generating units or scheduled bidirectional units that are:

-- (b) Subject to clause 4A.G.21(b), generator capacity means, in respect of a Market Generator for a region, the registered capacity of each scheduled generating unit of that Market Generator that is: - (1) classified as a market generating unit under Chapter 2; and - (2) located in that region.
+- (1) classified as a market generating unit or market bidirectional unit under Chapter 2; and - (2) located in that region. - (b) Subject to clause 4A.G.21(b), production capacity means: - (1) in respect of a Market Generator for a region, the registered capacity of each scheduled generating unit of that Market Generator that is classified as a market generating unit under Chapter 2 and located in that region; and - (2) in respect of an Integrated Resource Provider for a region, the registered capacity of each scheduled bidirectional unit of that Integrated Resource Provider that is classified as a market bidirectional unit under Chapter 2 and located in that region.